 Reservations for baths, massage, and spa treatments

 Please call (505) 982-9304.
 Reservations are not needed for the women's or communal baths.
-Although you can often get last-minute reservations, we recommend at least two weeks lead time during peak periods and weekends for facials, premium baths and spa treatments.
+Although you can often get last-minute reservations, we recommend at least three weeks lead time during peak periods and weekends for facials, premium baths and spa treatments.
 Please have your credit card on hand to guarantee your reservation.

 To assure that you are scheduled for the times and services you want, WE DO NOT TAKE RESERVATIONS VIA EMAIL.